Winners and Losers – THE UGLY STEPSISTER (2025)

 Let me tell you a thing or two about the blessings of going to a movie matinee on opening day: no people around.
 That is it, actually, the best thing and the second-best thing about going to a matinee on opening day here in L.A. for an indie genre film is the fact that there is no people, period.
 So here I was at noon on a Friday (yes, PTO was requested in advance because I am that dedicated to horror in my real life) and, besides me being there, one other guy was in attendance as well.
 Sweet.

 Now, so you understand the magnitude of my excitement and subsequent emotional reaction to the movie, you must know the context of that day.
 As it turned out, I was not only eager to finally watch that one new movie so highly recommended, the one that was unapologetically categorized as one of the best horror movies made in recent years, but I was also uncharacteristically stressed out due to recent personal life challenges and, brother, I was more than ready to escape reality for a couple of hours, to forget about my own problems and give my full attention to this horror gift, if you will.
-So, I walked in that movie theater full of hope for the—and let me be bold here—pretty much guaranteed great time I was about to have.
+So, I walked into that movie theater full of hope for the—and let me be bold here—pretty much guaranteed great time I was about to have.

 Wrong.